onqtam/headjack/docs/why/THE_WAY_FORWARD.md

 > "Businesses must reconnect company success with social progress.
 Shared value is not social responsibility, philanthropy, or even sustainability, but a new way to achieve economic success.
 It is not on the margin of what companies do but at the center.
 We believe that it can give rise to the next major transformation of business thinking." - [Michael Porter](https://www.azquotes.com/quote/797287)

 > "If you want to build a ship, don’t drum up the men to gather wood, divide the work, and give orders.
 Instead, teach them to yearn for the vast and endless sea." - [Antoine de Saint-Exupéry](https://www.goodreads.com/quotes/384067-if-you-want-to-build-a-ship-don-t-drum-up)

+> "We need to hold those with power and influence accountable.
+From corporate entities to collectives and individuals who shape our digital experiences, it's up to us to not just insist on transparency, integrity, and respect for our rights as digital citizens, but to create, use, and defend the means that guarantee us this experience." - [A Grand Campaign of Remoralization, by Moritz Bierling](https://twitter.com/bierlingm/status/1660663668357361664)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Education, learning & development